Natatolana honu

 Natatolana honu is a species of crustacean in the family Cirolanidae, and was first described by Stephen John Keable in 2006.
-The species epithet, honu, comes from a Maori word meaning "deep".
+The species epithet, honu, comes from a Māori word meaning "deep".

 It is a benthic species, living at depths of 1120 - 1313 m in temperate waters, off the west coasts of the North and South Islands of New Zealand.